GeeseFS

 sudo geesefs--endpoint https://<s3_domain>--region <pool>--profile <profile_name><bucket_name> /mnt/<folder_name>Specify:

-<s3_domain>- S3 API domain depending on the pool in which the bucket is located;<pool>- pool where the buckets are located;<bucket_name>- name of the bucket to be mounted;<profile_name>- profile name, defaultdefault;<folder_name>- name of the folder you created in step 1.
+<s3_domain>— the S3 API domain depending on the pool where the bucket is located;<pool>— the pool where the bucket is located;<bucket_name>— the name of the bucket to be mounted;<profile_name>— the profile name, default isdefault;<folder_name>— the folder name you created in step 1.

 -